lingliw/panTool/padocTool/input/articles/app-service-web/web-sites-transform-extend.md

 A log file with transform status and details is available from the FTP root under LogFiles\Transform.

-For additional samples, see [https://github.com/projectkudu/kudu/wiki/Azure-Site-Extensions](https://github.com/projectkudu/kudu/wiki/Azure-Site-Extensions).
+For additional samples, see [https://github.com/projectkudu/kudu/wiki/Xdt-transform-samples](https://github.com/projectkudu/kudu/wiki/Xdt-transform-samples).

 **Note**<br />
 Elements from the list of modules under `system.webServer` cannot be removed or reordered, but additions to the list are possible.

-##<a id="extend"></a> Extend your web app
+## <a id="extend"></a> Extend your web app

-###<a id="overview"></a> Overview of private web app extensions
+### <a id="overview"></a> Overview of private web app extensions

-Azure Websites supports web app extensions as an extensibility point for administrative actions.
-In fact, some Azure Websites platform features are implemented as pre-installed extensions.
+App Service supports web app extensions as an extensibility point for administrative actions.
+In fact, some App Service platform features are implemented as pre-installed extensions.
 While the pre-installed platform extensions cannot be modified, you can create and configure private extensions for your own web app.
 This functionality also relies on XDT declarations.
 The key steps for creating a private web app extension are the following:

-1. Web app extension **content**: create any web application supported by Azure Websites
+1. Web app extension **content**: create any web application supported by App Service
 2. Web app extension **declaration**: create an ApplicationHost.xdt file
 3. Web app extension **deployment**: place content in the SiteExtensions folder under `root`